Practice Policies & Notices

 Clients receiving services at A New Hope Psychiatric Services are responsible for:

-Providing accurate and complete information necessary for treatment and billing purposes.
+• Providing accurate and complete information necessary for treatment, billing, scheduling, insurance verification, safety, and telehealth eligibility.

-Refraining from verbal abuse, threats, or aggressive behavior toward staff or providers.
+• Refraining from verbal abuse, threats, harassment, discrimination, or aggressive behavior toward staff, providers, or other clients.

-Complying with A New Hope Psychiatric Services policies, procedures, and safety requirements necessary for the delivery of care.
+• Complying with A New Hope Psychiatric Services policies, procedures, treatment expectations, and safety requirements necessary for the delivery of care.

 Policy Availability and Updates